MetaMask/mm-docs-v2/wallet/get-started/access-accounts.md

 ```

 :::note
+MetaMask currently returns at most one account in the `accounts` array.
+The array may contain more than one account in the future.
 The first account in the array will always be considered the user's "selected" account.
-The array may return more than one account in the future.
 :::